Graphic Plots

 Collaborating with the Austrian landscape painter Heinrich Berann, the famous Heezen-Tharp physiographic map of the entire ocean floor made its debut in 1977.
 When satellites were finally capable of “seeing” down to the ocean floors, their computerized images proved Tharp’s maps to be accurate.
 Tharp’s observations supported theories of plate tectonics and helped us understand better how the Earth works.
 Her work continues to provide insight for research and education in oceanographic study.

-The yearly Marie Tharp Fellowships in the Earth, Environmental, and Ocean Sciences are awarded in her name at the Lamont-Doherty Earth Observatory at Columbia University.
+The yearly Marie Tharp Fellowships in the Earth, Environmental, and Ocean Sciences are awarded in her name at The Earth Institute at Columbia Climate School.

 B Bondar / Real World Content Advantage